ssol7055/HandS_SoftwareChallenge/README.md

 Except the charger grid, other grids have some “required energy” value assigned.
 If the required energy of that grid is:

 - **Infinite**: the grid is an obstacle.
 The robot cannot go to that grid.
 - **Constant energy in range [0,20]**: The grid has that amount of dust.
-The robot must consume that much energy to clean that grid.
+The robot must consume at least that much energy to clean that grid.

 ### 2. Example map
 ![example map](/images/example_map.png)